-8. Remove the thumbscrew from the rear of the chassis and screw the lock to the chassis in the thumbscrew hole.
+8. Screw the lock to the chassis using the screw provided.

-Insert the plug end of the security cable into the lock (1) and push the button in (2) to engage the lock.
+9. Insert the plug end of the security cable into the lock (1) and push the button in (2) to engage the lock.
 Use the key provided to disengage the lock.